 They tend to be more expensive than interior doors because their cores are insulated.
 Interior doors are usually hollow, since they do not need to insulate a home or room.

 Differences in visual appearance.
 Both interior and exterior doors can come in ornate, decorative forms.
-However, exterior doors are often focal points in your house, so the side facing your visitors is more likely to be decorative.
+However, exterior doors are often focal points in your house, so the side facing your visitors is more likely to be ornamental.

 What to Look for in Interior Doors